London's Ultra Low Emission Zone: everything you need to know

-London’s clean air zone will encompass all roads inside the North and South Circular; non-compliant vehicles will face £12.50 daily fee...
+London’s clean air zone encompasses all roads inside the Congestion zone; non-compliant vehicles must pay a £12.50 daily fee...

-The ultra-low emission zone (ULEZ) will come into force on 8 April 2019 and replace the current Toxicity charge T-Charge.
+The ultra-low emission zone (ULEZ) comes into force on 8 April 2019 and replaces the Toxicity charge T-Charge.

-Initially it will only cover the capital’s existing Congestion Charge zone.
+Initially it will only cover vehicles entering or being driven in the capital’s existing Congestion Charge zone.
 Then, from 25 October 2021, it will be expanded to include roads as far north as Palmers Green, east to Barking, west to Ealing and south to Forest Hill.

 Diesel cars that don’t meet Euro 6 standards and petrols that don’t comply with Euro 4 will be penalized with a daily levy of £12.50 for driving within the zone.
 That means it will penalize most diesel cars first registered before September 2015 and petrols first registered before January 2006.

-The ULEZ will operate 24-hours a day, 365 days a year, and will be in addition to the existing Congestion Charge, which means older car owners will have to pay to drive in the zone.
+The ULEZ will operate 24-hours a day, 365 days a year, and will be in addition to the existing Congestion Charge, which means older car owners will have to pay £24 a day to drive in the zone.

 A public consultation was carried out by Transport for London (TfL) prior to the confirmation of the zone’s expansion – 56% of respondents were in favour of the extension of the zone.